yuja/jj/docs/install-and-setup.md

 There are [pre-built binaries] of the last released version of `jj` for Windows, Mac, or Linux (the "musl" version should work on all distributions).

-If you'd like to install a prerelease version, you'll need to use one of the options below.

 #### Cargo Binstall

 If you use [`cargo-binstall`][cargo-binstall], you